 Vehicle Code 21453 CVC is the California law that defines “red light” traffic violations.
-This section states that drivers:
+This section instructs that drivers:

 - must stop at red lights;

 - can turn right on circular red lights;

 - can make left turn on steady circular red signal, but only from a one-way street; and,

 - must stop at a steady red arrow signal.